 - The waiver cannot be printed in an extremely small font.
 You cannot print up waivers that use such small font that few people can easily read them.
 After all, the average person preparing to take part in a sporting activity won’t be wearing reading glasses;

 - The venue owner cannot obtain a waiver through any type of fraud, duress, or misrepresentation.
 You cannot simply hand the piece of paper to someone without clearly explaining that it’s a liability waiver form created to prevent the venue owner from being held liable for any possible injuries you or your child might sustain.

 Courts will evaluate each individual waiver within the context of the commercial industry in which it’s being used.
 Of course, even if a waiver is found to be valid, some plaintiffs’ cases may still fail if the defendant’s lawyer can convince the court that gross negligence was not present and that the plaintiff fully assumed the risk in taking part in the activity in question.A Defendant’s Claim that Plaintiff Assumed the Risk

 Recreational venue owners nearly always allege in personal injury and wrongful death cases that they obtained a fully valid (signed) legal waiver from the customer – and that if the customer was seriously injured (or even died), the person had fully assumed the risk of their injuries when they signed the waiver form.

 I’m Ed Smith, a Sacramento wrongful death lawyer.
-If you or someone you love was hurt or killed due to negligence, please give me a call today at (916) 921-6400 for free, friendly and compassionate advice.
-Long-distance callers may use this toll-free number at (800) 404-5400.
+If you or someone you love was hurt or killed due to negligence, please give me a call today at 916.921.6400 or 800.404.5400 for free, friendly and compassionate advice.